VHDL coding tips and tricks: March 2010

 wait;

-end process tb;
+end process stimulus;

 end;

-Note :- Use RTL Viewer to get a closer look on how your design is implemented in hardware.
+Note :- Use RTL Viewer to get a closer look on how your design is actually implemented in hardware.